louiszen/QSK_CMS_UI/README.md

 ## **.vscode & .customtemplate**
-When you want to copy from IZOGears:
+When you want to copy from IZOArc:

 ```
   npm run cpfiles
 ```

-When you want to update IZOGears:
+When you want to update IZOArc:
 ```
   npm run updatecp
 ```